Frequently Asked Questions

 • Must contain at least 20 credits of upper division courses

-• Must consist of a minimum of 40 credits
+• Must consist of a minimum of 37 credits total.

 • Must have coursework that reflects the supports the stated area of specialization